lardi3000/Hair_Classifier/README.md

 #Hair Classifier
-##Authors: Fabio Lardizzone, Niccolò Festa
+##Authors: Fabio Lardizzone, Nicolò Festa

 This project has the purpose to create a software to recognise hair in an image automatically.
 The method used is to create initially a database of images of hair segmentated manually.
 At a later stage, a software to train and test a machine learning algorithm.